nho-sh/fu-counter/README.md

 give em names, and later, print out the counts.
 With these counts, you can find parts of the code that execute a lot (and find places for performance tuning?).

+- 100% Test coverage
+- No dependencies
+- `.mjs` and `.cjs` support
+- Browser compatible

 ## Reasoning